 To assist students in financing a college education, the Office of Financial Aid Services administers loan, grant, scholarship and work study programs from federal, state, university and private sources.
 In order to apply for financial assistance for the summer session, you must complete

-1. a 2015-2016 Free Application for Federal Student Aid (FAFSA)

-2. a Summer Supplemental Application Form
+- 1. a 2016-2017 Free Application for Federal Student Aid (FAFSA) - 2. a Summer Supplemental Application Form

-Your completed FAFSA must be received by the Federal Processor no later than June 30, 2016.
+Your completed FAFSA must be received by the Federal Processor no later than June 30, 2017.
 This is an absolute deadline.
 Summer Supplemental Forms may be obtained at the Office of Financial Aid Services or online at www.montana.edu/wwwfa.

-The priority date for summer financial assistance is March 31, 2016.
+The priority date for summer financial assistance is March 31, 2017.
 Your summer financial aid application will be reviewed only if information from your 2014-2015 FAFSA is available.

-The last day to apply for summer aid is June 30, 2016.
-Applications or requests for summer term financial aid will not be accepted after that date www.montana.edu/getfit
+The last day to apply for summer aid is June 30, 2017.
+Applications or requests for summer term financial aid will not be accepted after that date.